 It’s time to rally round… Whether it’s a huge Stars and Stripes flapping on the porch, or just a lapel pin, find a way to mark a unique day in a unique nation.

-While the Fourth of July has become an all-round celebration of US life, Flag Day has kept more of a local character, with traditions rooted in the township or the county, the city or the state capital.
+While the Fourth of July has become an all-round celebration of US life, National Flag Day has kept more of a local character, with traditions rooted in the township or the county, the city or the state capital.
 And much more than for family festivals, it feels right to be celebrating it with your team, club or class.
 Every year, millions of people discover their inner Betsy Ross and make their own versions of Old Glory, in everything from stained glass to potato prints to rows of flowers.
 The men who adopted the first flag, way back in 1777, could hardly have imagined it.
 Three cheers for all things red, white and blue!